easybuilders/easybuild-docs/docs/rpath-support.md

 eb --rpath --filter-env-vars=LD_LIBRARY_PATH example.eb
 ```

-To consistently configure EasyBuild to both use RPATH and not include
+To consistently configure SimpleBuild to both use RPATH and not include
 `$LD_LIBRARY_PATH` update statements in generated module files, you can
 use either environment variables or a configuration file; see
-[Configuring EasyBuild][configuring_easybuild].
+[Configuring SimpleBuild][configuring_simplebuild].